 You can call our crisis lines ANYTIME.
 You will receive help.

-As of right now HDC’s crisis response training is only available to our crisis response team members.
+As of now, HDC’s crisis response training is only available to our Crisis Response Team members.
 Interested in becoming a responder?
 Head to bit.ly/HDCCareers to see open positions with HDC.